-One of the essential things to know about this common lawn weed is that it's a perennial; this means that you can't go about getting rid of it in the same way you would for an annual weed, such as crabgrass.
-You could, theoretically, eradicate crabgrass in spring by using a pre-emergent herbicide (assuming you get the timing correct.
+One of the essential things to know about the dandelion (Taraxacum officinale) is that this common lawn weed is a perennial; this means that you can't go about getting rid of it in the same way you would for an annual weed, such as crabgrass (Digitaria).
+You could, theoretically, eradicate crabgrass in spring by using a pre-emergent herbicide, assuming you get the timing correct.
 That's because, being an annual, crabgrass must start its invasion anew each year (if you fail to eradicate it in spring, you'll have to wait and use post-emergent crabgrass killers on it in summer).

 Dandelions in the lawn are difficult to control because of their long tap root.
 The following three “solutions” do not work because of that tap root: